Jodu555/Instagram-Story-Downloader/README.md

 * Run ```npm install``` inside of your terminal!
 * Rename the file .env.example to .env!
 * Insert your specific ig data into the .env at the marked positions!
+* Choose if you want Authorization by changing USE_AUTH from true for Authorization to false for no Authorization
 * Change the port if needed.
 * Run ```npm run start``` inside of your terminal!
 To Start the Programm

 ## How to use

+* Make sure that when you have auth enabled that you specify the auth_token from the .env file in the request headers under token

 * Story | Make a simple GET request to the URL http://example.com:9090/download/story/USERNAME and Replace the Username with the account username from instagram you wanna download!
 * Reels | Make a simple GET request to the URL http://example.com:9090/download/reel/USERNAME and Replace the Username with the account username from instagram you wanna download!